Our hospitalists specialize in providing inpatient care to children during their stay on Nationwide Children’s Hospital’s general medical floors.

 Meet Our Leadership

-Ryan S. Bode, MD, is Chief of Hospital Pediatrics at Nationwide Children’s Hospital.
+Michael Perry, MD, is chief of the Section of Hospital Pediatrics at Nationwide Children’s Hospital.

 Resources for Professionals